 Discuss the medical and surgical treatments for Merkel cell carcinoma and dermatofibrosarcoma protuberans.

 Discern different lesions with dermoscopy.

 Discuss histopathology of melanoma and other skin cancers.

 Acquire knowledge that can be incorporated directly into clinical practice.

-Physician Assistant Credit This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Dermatology Refresher Symposium™.
+Physician Credit This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Skin Cancer Symposium®.
 MER is accredited by the ACCME to provide continuing medical education for physicians.
 MER designates this live activity for a maximum of 15 hours of AMA PRA Category 1 Credit(s)™.

 Nurse Practitioner Credit Nurse practitioners may receive a maximum of 15 hours of AMA or AANP PRA Category 1 Credit(s)™.

 Credit Designation Attendees should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure of Conflicts of Interest It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, MER identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Conflicts are resolved by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.